calebmsword/clone-deep/README.md

  - `structuredClone` throws an error when provided an object of an unsupported type.
 On the other hand, `cloneDeep` will copy the type as an empty object and noisily log a warning.
  - `structuredClone` will correctly identify if an object was created by the constructor for a native JavaScript class even if the object's prototype is changed or if the `Symbol.toStringTag` property is changed; furthermore, the cloned object will have the prototype of the native class it was constructed from even if the original object dynamically changes its prototype.
 On the other hand, `deepClone` uses `Object.prototype.toString.call` to identify the type of an object and the cloned object will share the original object's prototype no matter the result of `Object.prototype.toString.call`.
  - If the prototype of the original object is the prototype of any [supported type](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm#supported_types) for the structured clone algorithm, then object returned by `structuredClone` will share the original object's prototype; otherwise, the prototype of the object will be `Object.prototype`.
 Meanwhile, the object cloned by `cloneDeep` will always share the prototype of the original object.

+### acknowledgements

+This algorithm is a heavily modified version of the the [cloneDeep](https://lodash.com/docs/4.17.15#cloneDeep) utility from Lodash.